-If you are hurt at work, immediately get medical help, and tell your employer or supervisor what happened.
+If you hurt yourslf at work, immediately get medical help, and tell your employer or supervisor what happened.
 Timing is crucial.

 What is Worker’s Compensation Insurance?

 Most employers are required by California law to carry worker’s compensation insurance, which covers expenses associated with your injuries, such as medical expenses, lost wages, rehabilitation costs, and other associated costs.
-If the accident is fatal, it pays death benefits to families.
+Therefore if the accident is fatal, it pays death benefits to families.